 Scientific name: Raphanus sativus var. niger

 Black radish can be almost as pungent as horseradish, which is a close relative.
-It features rough, black skin and firm, white fleshed inside which is spicy and not as juicy as red-globe or white-icicle radish.
+It features rough, black skin and firm, white fleshed inside which is spicy and not as juicy as red-globe or white-icicle daikon.

 |Black spanish radishes.
 Photo courtesy: Queena|

 Their peppery flavor comes from the indoles and glucosinolates chemical compounds.
-Dehydroerucin, which is specific to radish (R. sativus), is the dominant aliphatic glucosinolate, accounting for over 80% of the all glucosinolates.
+Dehydroerucin, which is specific to radish (R. sativus), is the dominant aliphatic glucosinolate, accounting for over 80% of all glucosinolates.

 Use of black spanish radish as remedy to many illnesses is in practice since ancient times.
 A popular Chinese proverb says "when winter radishes are in season, doctors should take a break".